WesleyWong420/OPSEC-Tradecraft/README.md

 # OPSEC-Tradecraft
-OPSEC Tradecraft and TTPs for Red Team Operations A.K.A my bookmark for red teaming resources
+OPSEC Tradecraft and TTPs for Red Team Operations - A.K.A my bookmark for red teaming resources.

 ## Tradesmith Blogpost
 - [Rastamouse.me](https://rastamouse.me/)